5G-MAG/rt-mbs-examples/mbs-docker-setup/README.md

 ## Running

+Two alternative reference deployments are available to test this project:
+- Low-level MBS functionality only (5G Core plus MB-SMF and MB-UPF).
+- Low-level MBS functionality plus MBS User Services (MBSF and MBSTF).

-Two alternative reference deployments (`internal`) are available to test this project.
-They share the same 5G Core NFs, gNB and UE, and the same persistent volumes, but only one of them can be running at a time -- both use the same container names, so starting one while the other is still up will fail with Docker "container name already in use" errors.
+The alternative reference deployments share the same 5G Core NFs, gNB and UE, and the same persistent volumes, but only one of them can be running at a time -- both use the same container names, so starting one while the other is still up will fail with Docker "container name already in use" errors.

+The Docker compose files for both of these deployments are stored in the folder `compose-files/internal` and the corresponding Network Function configuration files are stored in the folder `configs/internal`.

+All Docker containers run on the same host system.

 First modify the `.env` file.
 Change the `DOCKER_HOST_IP=<your_host_ip_address>` with your machine's IP address, like this `DOCKER_HOST_IP=192.168.1.2`.
 This lets the UPF + MB-UPF use your machine's Internet connection to route the traffic using NAT.